 Minstry of Justice UpdateBUCCOO, TOBAGO — I am pleased to report the owner of the guesthouse called me today.
 He said he got a call from the head of the Ministry of Tourism and they are asking the Ministry of Justice for the maximum sentence.
-Sounds good, but talk is cheap.
+Audios good, but talk is cheap.
 We will see.

 18 April 2013

 The Trinidad Guardian NewspaperDiplomatology: We’re not ready - 8 May 2013